PFE2024/satt_ai/README.md

 1. Fill in the `.env` file with the necessary credentials and configuration.

-2. Install the required packages listed in the `requirements.txt` file.
+2. Install the required dependencies and libraries as specified in the project documentation by `pip3 install -r requirements.txt`.

 To utilize this AI model  and its services, follow the steps below:

-1. Install the required dependencies and libraries as specified in the project documentation.
+1. Import the AI model and relevant functions into your codebase.

-2. Import the AI model and relevant functions into your codebase.
+2. Run the services `python wsgi.py` for User Verification Service or `python fo_wsgi.py` for Followers/Following Analysis Service
 3. Use the appropriate API service by calling the corresponding function and providing the required inputs.

 4. Retrieve the output from the API,  which will provide the desired analysis and scores.

 ## Directory Structure